-According to Tapper, we do more to evoke home grown terrorism than all the countries we have been advised to fear.
-Are we actually incubating terror with young people in our schools?
+According to Tapper, we do more to evoke homegrown terrorism than all the countries we have been advised to fear.
+Are we actually incubating terror in young people in our schools?
 I believe the following:

 The terror we fear lives and breathes in our own homes and in our neighborhood schools.
 Yes, terrorists across the globe exhibit atrocious behaviors.
 How easy to condemn those from other nations.
 How painful to look at our own distraught young people and ask, “What can we do to heal their pain?”

 Rigorous attention to terrorists abroad shall continue, as it must.
 I wonder what would happen if our nation matched military dollars spent to combat terror abroad with funds designed to rehabilitate the angry, vengeful young people sitting in our own crumbling American schools?
 We get enough threats from outside groups.
 We really do not want to promote our own destruction through the neglect of individual students and public schools.

 Bergen, Peter.
 “The Real Terror Threat in America Is Homegrown.”
 CNN Oopinion.
 June, 13, 2016.

 Blumenthal, Paul and J. Rieger.
 “Steve Bannon Believes the Apoocalypse is Coming and War Is Inevitable.”
 The Huffington Post.
 February 8, 2017. http://www.huffingtonpost.com/entry/steve-bannon-apocalypse_us_5898f02ee4b040613138a951?